 Emily joined the field of planning and economic development seeking to create a more equitable world.
 Her background spans from working with local municipalities in Georgia to conducting research for a large non-profit in Washington, D.C.
 As a consultant with Fourth Economy, in Pittsburgh PA, she enjoys working with communities to develop and achieve metrics for measurable change.
 She is attracted to small scale development because of the potential for this tool to leverage proven tactics to move capital into low income populations and neighborhoods.
 Her hobbies include playing bocce, listening to podcasts, and going to see live music.

 Yonina Gray has over a decade of experience building relationships and lines of communication between communities, corporations and local governments in both Chicago and Atlanta.
 Yonina is passionate about empowering low wealth communities and elevating their quality of through strategic real estate investment.
-She is the director of business development for Reinvestment Fund, a national, nonprofit financial instruction and a catalyst for change in low-income communities.
+She is the director of business development for Reinvestment Fund, a national, nonprofit financial institution and a catalyst for change in low-income communities.
 In this role, Yonina sources real estate lending deals, identifies market gaps and, in response, develops data-driven strategies to bring partners and resources together for community impact.
 This role also puts her in frequent contact with low-capacity real estate entrepreneurs who are in need to technical assistance.
 Yonina has worked to build a small network of partners who can help respond to this underserved group of entrepreneurs.

 Yonina is an advisory committee member for The Community Foundation of Greater Atlanta’s Georgia Social Impact Collaborative.
 Yonina has a Masters in Urban Planning and Policy from The University of Illinois-Chicago.
 She is currently working on an MBA from Emory’s Goizueta Business School.